How to Expose and Protect Logic App Using Azure API Management whitepaper

 With the Azure API Management (Azure APIM), we can expose Logic Apps in a managed way, allowing us to take control through policies, add security, provide decoupling between frontend and backend, and much more.

-The first thing you should be aware of is that out-of-the-box, you can only expose an Azure Logic App that exposes an HTTP endpoint on your APIM and are inside your Azure Subscription.
+The first thing you should be aware of is that out of the box, you can only expose an Azure Logic App that exposes an HTTP endpoint on your APIM and is inside your Azure Subscription.
 Also, the various options for Azure API Management Monitoring to ensure your resource is healthy and working as expected.

 Once you expose Logic Apps through APIM, there are several options to protect the Logic Apps regarding authorized clients and IP address restrictions.